MbeleLebohang-uct/nude/middleware/README.md

 # Welcome Root middleware CDK Python project!

-This is a blank project for Root middleware development using AWS CDK with Python.
+This is a Nude project for Root middleware development using AWS CDK with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.